muratk3n/thirdwave/en/README.md

 ---

 Using recorded lectures will keep quality high.
-See prev vid, there arent many people in the world who can teach that course better than him.
-Why waste time on "training" teachers?
+As in lec below, can teach that course better than this guy..?
+Not many.
+"Training" teachers is a waste of time.

 ---

-There will be "graders" not teachers in my system.
-Grade is only pass/fail.
-Graders can hang around in study halls if they are not grading (rare) both to keep it quite, but also answer questions in their field.

----

 Record once, use everywhere.
 Govs can fund recording of such vids for every subject, kids at school watch them over tablets.
 No more teachers in the old sense of the word.

+There will be "graders" not teachers in the new system.
+Grade is pass/fail.
+Graders can hang around in study halls if they are not grading (rare) both to keep it quite, but also answer questions in their field.

 ---